 Acknowledgements.
-We thank the captain and crew of the Polarstern for outstanding logistical support during the cruise.
+We thank Captain Udo Domke and the crew of the Polarstern for outstanding logistical support during the cruise.
 Lucy Carpenter, Gordon McFiggans, Ulrich Platt and their respective post doctoral fellows, students, and technical staffs collaborated in the field campaign and shared data.
-Roland von Glasow provided helpful comments on the manuscript and collab-
+Roland von Glasow, Russell Dickerson, Joel Thornton, and three anonymous reviewers offered helpful comments on the manuscript.

-- orated in estimating scale heights for aerosol mixing.
 The Marine and Atmospheric Chemistry Research Laboratory at the University of North Carolina, Wilmington provided facilities for modeling and data interpretation.
-Financial support was provided by the U.S. National Science Foundation through awards ATM 0328342 and 0646854 to the University of Virginia (UVA) and ATM 0401622 and 0646865 to the University of New Hampshire (UNH) and by NOAA Contract NA03OAR4600122 to UNH.
-Additional support for the modeling component was provided by - the U.S. Department of Energy's SciDAC Program (award DE-FG02-07ER64442 to the UVA) and Office of Biological and Environmental Research Global Change Education Program.
+Financial support was provided by the US National Science Foundation through awards ATM 0328342 and 0646854 to the University of Virginia (UVA) and ATM 0328389 and 0646865 to the University of New Hampshire (UNH) and by NOAA Contract NA03OAR4600122 to UNH.
+Additional support for the modeling component was provided by the US Department of Energy's Office of Science (BER) (grant number DE-FG02-07ER64442 to UVA and a graduate fellowship through the Global Change Education Program).